Abstracted Light: What the History of Experimental Photography Still Demands

 Q: What is abstract light photography?

-A: Abstract light photography is a tradition in which light becomes the primary subject of the image, rather than simply the condition under which objects are seen.
+A: Abstract light photography is a tradition in which light becomes the primary subject of the image.
+The photographic field, paper, and tonal range carry the work through structure and material presence.

 Q: Is this tradition still active today?